Exploring Siena & Monteriggioni

 Siena Cathedral

-Siena Cathedral is a medieval church in Siena, Italy, dedicated from its earliest days as a Roman Catholic Marian church, and now dedicated to the Assumption of Mary.
-It was the episcopal seat of the Diocese of Siena, and from the 15th century that of the Archdiocese of Siena.
-It is now the seat of the Archdiocese of Siena-Colle di Val d'Elsa-Montalcino.
+Siena Cathedral, or Cattedrale di Santa Maria Assunta, is a stunning medieval church in Siena, Italy, originally dedicated as a Marian church and now honoring the Assumption of Mary.
+This architectural masterpiece, completed between the 13th and 14th centuries, served as the episcopal seat of the Diocese of Siena before becoming the Archdiocese of Siena in the 15th century.
+Today, it remains the seat of the Archdiocese of Siena-Colle di Val d’Elsa-Montalcino.

 Departing the Piazza del Campo